prolic/HumusAmqp/docs/articles/guides.rst

 This guide covers:

-- How to set up JSON RPC Server
+- How to set up a JSON RPC Server
-- How to set up JSON RPC Client
+- How to set up a JSON RPC Client

 :ref:`RabbitMQ Extensions to AMQP 0.9.1 <extensions>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~